Williams FW36

 The Williams FW36 is a Formula One racing car designed by Williams Grand Prix Engineering to compete in the 2014 Formula One season.
 It was driven by Valtteri Bottas and Felipe Massa, who replaced the departing Pastor Maldonado.

 Background and design

 The FW36 was the first car built by Williams to use a Mercedes engine, a 1.6-litre V6 turbocharged unit, known as the PU106A Hybrid.

 A computer-generated rendering of the car was released on 23 January, showing an extended nosecone dubbed the "anteater".
-The team competed under the name "Williams Martini Racing" after securing title sponsorship from the Martini & Rossi distillery, making the FW36 the first Formula One car to compete in Martini Racing colours since 1979.